d0ms0n/Temptasty/README.md

 To view the frontend, go to https://temptasty.org/measurement-viewer

 ## Backend
-The backend is a Quarkus application that receives temperature readings from the sensor and stores them in the database.
+The backend is a Quarkus application that receives temperature measurements from the sensor and stores them in the database.
 Learn more about quarkus [here](https://quarkus.io/).
 To build and run the backend, use the following commands:

 ```shell script
 # run in dev mode with live coding